Islandora/documentation/docs/technical-documentation/ppa-documentation.md

 ## Background

-Ubuntu removed JPEG2000 support from ImageMagick since Vivid Vervet's 8:6.8.9.9-5 version.
-The PPA that we have created adds JPEG2000 support back into ImageMagick for Ubuntu 16.04 and 18.04.
-More information on why JPEG2000 support was removed can be found [here](https://bugs.launchpad.net/ubuntu/+source/imagemagick/+bug/1447968), and more information on `openjpeg` in Ubuntu can be found [here](https://bugs.launchpad.net/ubuntu/+source/openjpeg2/+bug/711061).
+Ubuntu removed JPEG 2000 support from ImageMagick since Vivid Vervet's 8:6.8.9.9-5 version.
+The PPA that we have created adds JPEG 2000 support back into ImageMagick for Ubuntu 16.04 and 18.04.
+More information on why JPEG 2000 support was removed can be found [here](https://bugs.launchpad.net/ubuntu/+source/imagemagick/+bug/1447968), and more information on `openjpeg` in Ubuntu can be found [here](https://bugs.launchpad.net/ubuntu/+source/openjpeg2/+bug/711061).

 ## Prerequisites